Skip to main content

 Arak

-An anise-flavored spirit popular in Israel and throughout the Middle East.
-Israeli arak is usually grape-based and turns cloudy white when mixed with water (known as the 'louche effect').
-It's traditionally sipped with ice and water as an aperitif or alongside mezze dishes.
+An anise spirit drunk in Israel and across the Middle East.
+The Israeli kind is usually grape-based and clouds to a milky white when you add water, the so-called louche effect.
+People sip it with ice and water, either as an aperitif or next to a spread of mezze.

 spirit40-60%